 Can NatraMin replace Super Phosphate in my pasture management program?

 YES.
-NatraMin has proven to be an effective alternative to Super Phosphate and also eliminates the need to use Lime for pH management.
+NatraMin has proven to be an effective alternative to Super Phosphate.
+A soil test is recommended to identify specific needs of your soil and pasture.
 Increased legume content in pasture is another benefit of using NatraMin.

 Can NatraMin replace Gypsum in my soil management program?

 As a soil breaker… Yes.
 NatraMin HI-Phos and NatraMin Cal-S provide a good supply of Calcium and Sulphur which both help to improve soil structure.
 In addition, NatraMin stimulates biological activity.
 Soil microbes product their own weight in humus every day, directly assisting soil aggregation, aeration, water infiltration and moisture holding capacity.
 NatraMin is particularly beneficial after laser leveling and for compacted soil.